vkramdev/vkramdev_BlogFiles_Repo/README.md

 # vkramdev.github.io
-Vikram's Blog
+List of Open Source Resources for ML/DL

 Listing of repository for the resources i find interesting and useful in the path to learn and implement Machine Learning.
-This is in the process of being built.
+This is in  process.

 I plan to update this on weekends.